Non-Small Cell Lung Cancer: Staging and Treatment

 Targeted therapies used in the treatment of specific genetic mutations include:

-Your provider will talk to you about if targeted therapy can be used to treat your cancer and any side effects you may have.
+Your provider will talk to you about if targeted therapy can be used to treat your cancer and any side effects that you may have.
+Other targeted therapy medications are being studied in clinical trials.

 Immunotherapy

 Immunotherapy medications work with the immune system to kill cancer cells.
-Immunotherapy medications that may be used in the treatment of NSCLC are nivolumab, ipilimumab, pembrolizumab, atezolizumab, and durvalumab.
-Your provider will talk to you about if these medications will help treat your cancer and what side effects you may have.
+Immunotherapy medications that may be used in the treatment of NSCLC are nivolumab, ipilimumab, cemiplimab,tremelimumab,pembrolizumab, atezolizumab, and durvalumab.
+Your provider will talk to you about if these medications will help treat your cancer and what side effects that you may have.
+Other immunotherapy medications are being studied in clinical trials.

-Radiation is the use of high-energy X-rays to kill cancer cells.
-For NSCLC, radiation may be used before surgery to shrink the tumor and make removing it easier.
+Radiation therapy is the use of high-energy X-rays to kill cancer cells.
+For NSCLC, radiation may be used before surgery to shrink the tumor to make it easier to remove.
 It may also be used with chemotherapy/targeted therapy/immunotherapy at the same time.
 Radiation to the chest may also be used to help prevent the cancer from coming back.

 Sometimes, lung cancer spreads to other parts of the body (metastasis).
-Radiation may be used to treat the spread of lung cancer to these places as well as to help reduce pain from the cancer spreading.
+Radiation may be used to treat the spread of lung cancer to these places as well as to help lessen the pain from the cancer spreading.

 Palliative Treatment

-Palliative therapy is used to relieve symptoms that are caused by the cancer.
+Palliative treatment is used to lessen symptoms that are caused by the cancer.
 It does not cure the cancer.
-There are many options for palliative treatments including chemotherapy, radiation, surgery, stent placement, laser therapies, and removal of extra fluid from around the heart or lungs.
-Talk to your provider about your options for managing your symptoms.
+There are many options for palliative treatments, such as chemotherapy, radiation, surgery, stent placement, laser therapies, and removal of extra fluid from around the heart or lungs.
+Talk to your provider about your options for helping your symptoms.

 Clinical Trials